birchsport/rps/README.md

 The initial idea is to use it as a base for teaching students how to write a simple game like this from scratch.

-To play, check this project out and import into IntelliJ.
+To play, check this project, cd to the directory, and type 'sbt run'.

 Also, please feel free to refactor, document, alter as you see fit, just keep in mind the goal.

-**Needs:** sbt for building/running

 **Potential todos**